 Our past events include Medicine Ways: World Healing Ceremonies with Tibetans and First Nations.
 We also brought Tibetan Geshe Gendün Yonten to Williams Lake during February 2005 to teach a ten-day Lam Rim course as the first teaching of our Buddhist Studies Program.
 In 2007 we held a highly successful three-day Inter-faith event in Sechelt, B.C., bringing together Tibetan Lama Tenzin Tsundu with the Anglican priest Reverend Mark Lemon for a series of discussions and a beautiful combined spiritual service.

 To receive our regular newsletter of events, please fill in the form below.

-Tibetan Resettlement ProjectAt the request of His Holiness the Dalai Lama, the Canadian government has committed to welcoming exiled Tibetan families to Canada over the next few years.
-Along with other local sponsors, Spirit Dance Centre is bringing several Tibetan families to resettle on the Sunshine Coast, beginning early in 2013.
+Tibetan Resettlement ProjectAt the request of His Holiness the Dalai Lama, the Canadian government welcomed exiled Tibetan families to Canada beginning in 2012.
+Along with other local sponsors, Spirit Dance Centre brought seven Tibetan families and a single young man to resettle on the Sunshine Coast.
+This project ended in 2019.

 Generating Healthy Mind Through Meditation

 Meditation is used to explore and gain insight into mental qualities.
 Through learning and practice, these qualities can become consciously engaged in our daily lives.